 Date: December 23, 2002

 The tedious but simple process of hand made tubulars is not much different from mechanized manufacture that automates many of the steps.
 Tire casings are made of two crossed layers (plies) of side-by-side cords that are not woven as cloth.
-An elastic binder between the layers holds them together and for the high quality tubular, that binder is latex rubber.
+An elastic binder between the layers holds them together and fora high-quality tubular, that binder is latex rubber.

-A bias weave base tape with a20-30 mm overlap near the position of the stem is placed on a rim and given a coat of latex as is the tire that is mounted on the rim and inflated.
-The outside of the inflated tire is given a coat latex to which the tread that has also been primed with latex is applied with a little stretch.
+A bias weave base tape with a 20-30mm overlap near the position of the stem is placed on a rim and given a coat of latex as is the tire that is mounted on the rim and inflated.
+The outside of the inflated tire is given a coat of latex to which the tread that has also been primed with latex is applied with a little stretch.
 The tire is complete.

 More Articles by Jobst Brandt